rodrigo-arenas/scikit-pipes/README.rst

 #########

-See the `changelog <https://scikit-pipes.readthedocs.io/en/latest/release_notes.html>`__ for notes on the changes of Sklearn-genetic-opt
+See the `changelog <https://scikit-pipes.readthedocs.io/en/latest/release_notes.html>`__ for notes on the changes of Sklearn-pipes

 Important links
 ###############